facetint/42-CPP-Modules/README.md

 }
 ````
    - std::cerr: Used to output error messages.
-      -"Console error" is helpful for debugging or informing users of mistakes.
+      - "Console error" is helpful for debugging or informing users of mistakes.

 ```cpp
 std::cerr << "An error occurred!" << std::endl;
 ```

-   -std::clog: Used to display log or debug messages.
+   - std::clog: Used to display log or debug messages.
       - Useful for outputting logs and additional details about program execution.

 ```cpp